 While in London, please maintain physical distancing of 2 metres (6 feet) from those not within your social circle, wash your hands with soap and warm water or use hand sanitizer frequently, wear a mask when required and be prepared to be flexible.

 Outdoor activities make it easier to maintain physical distancing.
-Did you know that London has a number of unique natural areas where you can hike, run, bird watch and fish?
+Did you know that London has a number of unique natural areas where you can hike, run and bird watch?
 You'll understand why London is called the Forest City after visiting our parks!

 Not feeling too outdoorsy?
 Why not have a meal on one of our many awesome patios?
 Or, put that reusable bag to use at our various specialty shops!
 Small business owners need our support more than ever these days, so please consider supporting one (or several!) of London's unique local businesses.